1. What is “Workers’ Compensation” in Florida?

 when the employee reaches age 75, unless the employee is not eligible for

-social security benefits under 42 U.S.C. s
+social security benefits under 42 U.S.C. section 402 or section 423 because the

 employee's compensable injury has prevented the employee from working